ctk3b/writing_scripts/README.md

     ./weaselwords.sh  yourpaper.txt

-You may have to type in `chmod +x weaselwors.sh` in order to make the scripts executable.
+You may have to type in `chmod +x weaselwords.sh` in order to make the scripts executable.